 Once you have everything together, head over to Ameli, France’s health insurance website.
 After you make an account, click “My Carte Vitale,” and then “Order My Carte Vitale.”
 Follow the instructions from there.

 If you need any help, Ameli’s telephone number is 0 811 36 36 46.
 The line is available Monday to Friday, 8:30 a.m. to 5:30 p.m.
 They have English-speaking agents as well as French ones.

 I’ve completed my Carte Vitale application.
 Now what?

 Congrats!
 You’re that much closer to receiving a little French social security.

 You'll receive a temporary insurance number in the mail first.
-Getting your real card can take between a couple weeks to a couple months, so be patient.
+Getting your real card can take between a couple of weeks to a couple of months, so be patient.
 You'll also receive an attestation de droits (certificate of rights) with your temporary number.
 You can show this to your doctor at appointments and it will be treated as if it were your official Carte Vitale number.

 The CPAM will then mail you your permanent number and ask for an official photo to add to your card.
 You can do this on the Ameli website.
 Once you upload a headshot to the site, you will soon receive your brand new Carte Vitale, specific to you, in the mail.

 Keep in mind: your Carte Vitale is not some sort of magical credit card.
 When you present it to your medical practitioner, it enables you to later receive reimbursement from the Carte Vitale’s insurance fund, instead of having to manually submit those pesky feuilles de soins (the paper receipts your doctor gives you at the end of your visit) to receive the same reimbursement.
 You should receive your reimbursement in a week’s time.

 It’s best if you register yourself with a French doctor if you’re planning on staying in France long-term.
 Not doing so puts you at risk of paying higher fees, or being reimbursed at lower rates.